rathink1/scaling-solidea/README.md

-# Solidea - OS Service Aggregator Platform
+# Solidea - OS Job Aggregator DApp

-A simple smart contract written in Rust, using Anchor Javascript framework, deployed on Solana blockchain devnet.
+A simple job aggregation smart contract written in Rust, using Anchor Javascript framework, deployed on Solana blockchain devnet.

 **TODO** :
 1. Build a Vue 3 JavaScript SPA client for frontend to interact with the deployed smart contract.